tinymonster123/tinymonster123/README.md

 ### Hi there 👋
 ### This is tinymonster123!

-- 🔭 Used to work in AI Startup,keep curiosity with AI APPlication UI/UX design
+- Used to work in AI Startup,keep curiosity with AI APPlication UI/UX design
+- Now I work in MiniMax,still keep curiosity with AI APPlication UI/UX design

 ## My Github stats